How do you care for your wardrobe?

 Hang it up!

-Remember when you were a kid and your mom used to nag you to hang up your clothes when you take them off.
+Remember when you were a kid and your mom used to nag you to hang up your clothes when you take them off?
 Well, my daughter can attest to this, I became my mother!
 If you have a habit of throwing your clothes wherever you find an empty space in your room, be it at the back of some chair or on the floor, your clothes will lose their shape from all the creases and frumples that will set in.
 Even if they’re not expensive, your clothes deserve better treatment than that!

 Good hangers make a difference

 This brings me to my next point.
 You’re not in college anymore, and wire hangers belong in the 1980s.
 Spend a little extra money and invest in some good-quality hangers.
 They have a wide array of options in wood, velvet, or even sturdy plastic that come in the same shade, or even better, the same color.
-That way not only will your clothes hang better, but the overall look of your closet is homogenous and pleasing to the eye.
+That way not only will your clothes hang better, but the overall look of your closet will be homogenous and pleasing to the eye.

 Fold your delicates